 With all the federal and state procedural, educational and certification requirements, you’d think that medical mistakes would be an anomaly.
 Unfortunately, they are far too common.
 Up to 1 percent of all hospital patients fall victim to medical malpractice, and up to 120,000 people die each year in these types of preventable mistakes, according to the Civil Justice Resource Group.

 Fortunately, under Georgia law, victims of medical malpractice might be able to pursue compensation for their losses.
 To do so, certain elements must be established, and compelling evidence must be presented.
-To discuss eligibility for compensation and for legal help in filing a suit, contact a malpractice attorney.
+To discuss whether you have a medical malpractice case and eligibility for compensation, contact a malpractice attorney.
 Georgia residents can get a free legal consultation with Attorney Jason R. Schultz by calling 404-474-0804.

 What is medical malpractice?